HotCakeX/Harden-Windows-Security/Wiki posts/WDACConfig Module Main/Get-CommonWDACConfig.md

 <br>

-### 8 optional parameters
+### 7 Optional Parameters

+* `-CertCN`: Displays the Common Name of an installed certificate.

+* `-CertPath`: Displays the path to a certificate `.cer` file.

+* `-SignToolPath`: Displays the path to the SignTool executable.

 * `-SignedPolicyPath <String>`: Displays the path to the xml file of a Signed policy.

 * `-UnSignedPolicyPath <String>`: Displays the path to the xml file of an Unsigned policy.

-* `-SignToolPath`: Displays the path to the SignTool executable.

-* `-CertCN`: Displays the Common Name of an installed certificate.

-* `-CertPath`: Displays the path to a certificate `.cer` file.

-* `-Open`: Opens the User Config Json file in the default editor.
+* `-Open`: Opens the User Config Json file in the default editor. by the module)

-* `-StrictKernelPolicyGUID`: Displays the GUID of the Strict Kernel mode policy (Mainly used Internally by the module)

-* `-StrictKernelNoFlightRootsPolicyGUID`: Displays the GUID of the Strict Kernel no Flights root mode policy (Mainly used Internally by the module)
+* `-LastUpdateCheck`: Displays the last time online update check was performed.

 <br>